Instruction at Belk Library

 Library instruction team

-To set up a session, please use our instruction session request form or contact Patrick Rudd with the desired date, time and class content.
+To set up a session, please contact Patrick Rudd with the desired date, time and class content.
 He will assign a location and a teaching librarian, who will contact you to discuss details of the class assignment.

 |Alison Van Norman||avannorman||336.278.6587|